ibrahim-abbas/midterm_project/README.md

 ### ETL Process:
 We first cleaned the different files involved including:
- - Transposing the OECD data set.
+ - Deleting excess columns in OECD data set.
+ - Asserting datatypes to match schema creation in Postgres.
  - Filtering out only countries in the Kaggle Berkeley Earth Data set to only include those in the OECD data set.
+ - Normalizing Kaggle temperature dataset country names to match those in OECD.

 ### Group Members:
-Alecia Gulledge
+- Alecia Gulledge
-Ibrahim Abbas
+- Ibrahim Abbas
-Jessica Camacho
+- Jessica Camacho
-Opeyemi Adeniran
+- Opeyemi Adeniran
-Russell Akram
+- Russell Akram